lucasdias4/cat_and_dog_searcher/README.md

 ## Architecture
 I tried to follow the concepts of Clean Architecture, so I divided the project into:

-* app module: module that is started when user opens the application.
+* **app module**: module that is started when user opens the application.
 It contains the SplashActivity, first screen of the app;

-* feature-modules: contains the presentation layer of each feature (ex: feature-animal);
+* **feature-modules**: contains the presentation layer of each feature (ex: feature-animal);

-* data module: the data layer contains all the code necessary to retrieve the data, whether from a local database or a service;
+* **data module**: the data layer contains all the code necessary to retrieve the data, whether from a local database or a service;

-* domain module: the business logic layer contains entities, use cases and interfaces to communicate with the data module;
+* **domain module**: the business logic layer contains entities, use cases and interfaces to communicate with the data module;

-* core module: it has some implementations that are used by the application (ex: connectivity handler, request handler, etc);
+* **core module**: it has some implementations that are used by the application (ex: connectivity handler, request handler, etc);

-* extension module: this module has extensions that can be reused throughout the project;
+* **extension module**: this module has extensions that can be reused throughout the project;

-* resource module: where colors, themes, fonts and icons are located.
+* **resource module**: where colors, themes, fonts and icons are located.
 In this way, the entire application uses the same resources to maintain a standard in the project (facilitating the implementation of a Design System);

-* base module: contains the base classes that are used by the application;
+* **base module**: contains the base classes that are used by the application;

-* ui-component module: The UI components were created to facilitate its reuse and to have a standard in the application (facilitating the implementation of a Design System);
+* **ui-component module**: The UI components were created to facilitate its reuse and to have a standard in the application (facilitating the implementation of a Design System);

-* buildSrc module: is where all the dependencies and versions used for the project relies.
+* **buildSrc module**: is where all the dependencies and versions used for the project relies.

 ## Code style
 The order of the methods and variables follow the following ordering pattern: